xgeekshq/intelli-mate/README.md

 In the API copy `.env.example` and `.env.local.example` to `.env` and `.env.local` respectively and fill out the keys with the respective values.

+In the UI copy `.env.example` to `.env` and fill out the keys with the respective values.

 _Step 3:_

 Configure the necessary application configurations for your workplace: